-Other disputes should be settled by loud arguments, with the owner of the game having the last word.
-You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums. sigames.com/munchkin . . . unless it's more fun to argue.
+Any other disputes should be settled by loud arguments, with the owner of the game having the last word.
+You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums.sjgames.com/munchkin . . . unless it's more fun to argue.